alpine-hodler/web/pkg/twitter/README.md

 The `twitter.Client` type is a wrapper for the Go [net/http](https://pkg.go.dev/net/http) standard library package.
 An [`http.RoundTripper`](https://pkg.go.dev/net/http#RoundTripper) is required to authenticate for Twitter requests.
 All Twitter [authentication methods](https://developer.twitter.com/en/docs/authentication/overview) are supported.
 See the documentation for examples.

+Note that [basic authentication](https://developer.twitter.com/en/docs/authentication/basic-auth) is restricted to enterprise accounts and

+> The email and password combination are the same ones that you will use to access the enterprise API console

 ## Development

 Notes on developing in this package.